serenity-js/serenity-js/documentation/website/src/handbook/design/questions.md

 }
 ```

-In this case, `OrderSummary.DiscountPercentage` would get reported as `"text of the discount widget of the order summary"`, but you can override that automatically generated description of the question's subject with a custom one using [`Question#describedAs()`](/modules/core/class/src/screenplay/Question.ts~Question.html#instance-method-describedAs):
+In this case, `OrderSummary.DiscountPercentage` would get reported as `"text of the discount widget of the order summary"`.

+To override this automatically-generated description of the question's subject with a custom one, use [`Question#describedAs()`](/modules/core/class/src/screenplay/Question.ts~Question.html#instance-method-describedAs):

 ```typescript
 class OrderSummary {